psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ![ouoıuy](https://user-images.githubusercontent.com/25556606/202265347-cf901dd7-65d2-4e23-b1d3-ba46ae1ddbcb.png)
 -------

-Pluginless Nginx cache management solution for wordpress.
+Pluginless Nginx cache management solution for MULTISITE wordpress.
 If you have ngx_cache_purge or nginx_cache_purge modules then some wordpress plugins are available.
 Check Nginx Helper or Cache Sniper for Nginx.
-On my side none of them worked as expected so I decided to make my own solution.
+On our side none of them worked as expected so we do our best.

 ## Integration is pretty simple if you are native linux user and managing your own server.
 Here is the short explanation of proper php-fpm nginx setup --<br/>